alexander-marquardt/es_local_indexer/README.md

 python3 indexing_app.py -h
 python3 searching_app.py -h
 ```

-# Ensure Elasticsearch is installed and running
-This code will send data to a locally running Elasticsearch instance.
-It assumes that the Elasticsearch server is running at localhost:9200 (you can change this in globals.py if necessary).

 # Ingesting local documents data into Elasticsearch
 To test this code with real documents, you may download offline Elasticsearch documentation in html form from https://github.com/elastic/built-docs.
 Once you have downloaded the documentation, the html documents are ready for ingestion into Elasticsearch.